f5devcentral/f5-agility-labs-dns/docs/class2/module1/module1.rst

 In this module we will prepare the objects required to build a transparent cache.

-In the next excercise a DNS profile will reference the cache and a Listener will forward traffic to a healthy backend DNS server
+In the next exercise a DNS profile will reference the cache and a Listener will forward traffic to a healthy backend DNS server

 .. image:: /_static/class2/before_transparent_cache.png